domnikl/raindrop2obsidian/README.md

 Options:
-  -o, --output-path <OUTPUT_PATH>  Output directory, will be created if it doesn't exist
+  -o, --output-path <OUTPUT_PATH>  Output directory, will be created if it doesn't exist -i, --input-path <INPUT_PATH>    Input directory to search for connections to existing pages
       --tag <TAG>                  Additional tags to add to the output --overwrite                  Overwrite existing files with the same name -h, --help                       Print help